-- Lead Teachers from the Fenton Charter Public Schools will act as mentor teachers, grade level chairpersons, and provide peer assistance to teachers as needed.
-A yearly stipend of \$5,000 for each selected teacher recognizes the additional work and responsibility of the position; - Cognitive coaching, completion of graduate degrees, additional credentials and National Board Certification are professional growth activities encouraged within the teacher evaluation system. - Lead Teachers will strive to ignite a passion and implementation of effective teacher practices to encourage and maintain cutting edge teaching and learning. - Teachers will participate in local, state and national conferences, workshops and seminars.
+- Administration will meet twice a year with all teachers in professional goal setting meetings to review the progress of student learning through a combined analysis of formative, summative, and social emotional data.
+Administration and teachers will continue to reflect and refine goals throughout the year through informal meetings and COST team meetings. - Teachers will act as grade level chairpersons, and provide peer assistance to teachers as needed. - Cognitive coaching, completion of graduate degrees, additional credentials and National Board Certification are professional growth activities encouraged within the teacher evaluation system. - Lead Teachers will strive to ignite a passion and implementation of effective teacher practices to encourage and maintain cutting edge teaching and learning. - Teachers will participate in local, state and national conferences, workshops and seminars.